MicrosoftDocs/windows-powershell-docs/docset/windows/appx/invoke-commandindesktoppackage.md

 ```

 ### -PreventBreakaway
-Switch that causes the entire process tree to stay in the pacakge context.
+Switch that causes the entire process tree to stay in the package context.

 ```yaml
 Type: SwitchParameter